dhcsousa/pl8catch/README.md

 	python src/training/train.py
 	```

-Check the configuration file at `configs/training.yaml`/`TrainConfig` class to customize the training process by modifying parameters such as epochs, batch size, image size, and more.
+Check the configuration file at `configs/train.yaml` (or see the `TrainConfig` class) to customize the training process by modifying parameters such as epochs, batch size, image size, and more.

 **Heads up:** The script looks for the dataset at `downloaded_dataset/data.yaml`.
 If it cannot find the file it will attempt to download the dataset from Roboflow.
 Provide your own API key via `ROBOFLOW_API_KEY` environment variable.
 For more information visit [Roboflow](https://roboflow.com/).